stefacep/2022-FRC-Control-System-Diagram/README.md

 #
-Layout by Stefen Acepcion, Commisioned for WPILib Docs and Team 3161
+Commisioned for WPILib Docs and Team 3161

 Diagram as a whole is Licensed in a Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License